sobolevn/git-secret/man/man1/git-secret-reveal.1.md

 ## DESCRIPTION
-`git-secret-reveal` - decrypts all the files in `.gitsecret/paths/mapping.cfg`, or the passed `pathspec`s.
+`git-secret-reveal` - decrypts files in `.gitsecret/paths/mapping.cfg`,
+or the passed `pathspec`s.

-You will need to have imported the paired secret-key with one of the public-keys which were used in the encryption.
+Your personal keyring (typically in your home directory in a location like ~/.gnupg or similar) will need to have a secret key matching one of the public keys which were used in the encryption (i.e., one of the public keys in the `git-secret` repo's keychain.)

 Under the hood, this uses the `gpg --decrypt` command.